007: First Light – Trailer Reaction

 At the start I was on-the-fly, picking up weapons due to limited ammo.
 Then I specialized in a sawn-off shotgun and sniper for both range advantages, before coming round to silenced pistol and assault weapons for an action/stealth combination.
 This is a perfect distillation of Hangar 13’s motto, “Every player’s story is unique”, and can be seen in the multiple approaches to combat as well as hidden pathways through the missions.

 The animations in combat as well are a nice detail.
-With lovely smooth transitions from running (where Lincoln holds the gun one handed), to ADS, to the short sidestep after coming out of sights, the little points make the game feel rich and loved by the creators.
+With lovely smooth transitions from running (where Lincoln holds the gun one handed), to aiming, to the short sidestep after stopping, the little points make the game feel rich and loved by the creators.

 You can choose between lethal and non-lethal attack as well.
 Even if the change is hidden in the pause menu rather than switching in gameplay it’s nice that you at least have the option.
 Especially since most games just give you “kill” as a catch-all for their combat.